e-vissch/araCNA/README.md

 ### Development

-You can run either of these in editable mode (i.e using `pip install -e .`).
+You can run either of these in editable mode (i.e using `pip install -e .`), you may also want to review the [project overview](#project-overview) below.

 ## Demo code- on simulated data
 After installation